samply/lens_beacon_service/README.md

 Part of a federated query system for sites exposing Beacon 2 APIs.

-This component translates queries coming from the Lens GUI into Beacon 2.0.
+This component translates queries coming from a GUI into Beacon 2.0.
 It executes them against the Beacon APIs of one or more sites, and then returns the results.

-This service will be referred to as LBS in the remainder of this document.

 ## Basic principles of operation

-Lens is a toolkit for building GUIs for federated querying of medical data, see the [Lens repo](https://github.com/samply/lens) for more details.
+A GUI component has been set up to allow researchers to run searches against multiple Beacon sites, see [lens-beacon](https://github.com/samply/lens-beacon).

-Lens is able to talk to the LBS via a RESTful API.
+The GUI is able to talk to the lens_beacon_service via a RESTful API.

-Lens has its own internal language for describing the queries that users are makeing, known as AST.
+The GUI has its own internal language for describing the queries that users are makeing, known as AST.
 This is a hierarchically structured graph that reflects the structure of the query as seen in the GUI.
 The leaf nodes of the hierarchy represent the search terms specified by the user.

-Lens serializes the AST hierarchy into JSON and sends it to the LBS.
+The GUI serializes the AST hierarchy into JSON and sends it to the lens_beacon_service.

-The AST is converted by this service into Beacon filters, which are used to build queries that are sent to all of the Beacon sites that are registered at the LBS.
+The AST is converted by this service into Beacon filters, which are used to build queries that are sent to all of the Beacon sites that are registered at the lens_beacon_service.

-Results coming back from the sites are converted into FHIR measure reports, which are serialized and returned to Lens.
+Results coming back from the sites are converted into FHIR measure reports, which are serialized and returned to The GUI.

-Lens uses the measure reports to display information from each site, plus summarizing histograms or pie charts for selected attributes.
+The GUI uses the measure reports to display information from each site, plus summarizing histograms or pie charts for selected attributes.

 ## Docker